biovis/2021/cfp_ismb.md

 There are several ways participants can contribute to the BioVis program:

-### 1. ISMB Proceedings - *Submission Deadline: January 30, 2020*
+### 1. ISMB Proceedings - *Submission Deadline: January 28, 2020*

 Novel, unpublished work can be submitted as a paper to the ISMB Proceedings.
 If accepted, manuscripts will be published in the OUP Journal Bioinformatics.
 Authors of accepted papers will be required to present their work at the symposium in a talk.
 Authors of rejected papers will be invited to submit a poster.

 #### Submission Guidelines

-Authors are required to submit a full paper by January 30, 2020 through the [BioVis submission site](https://www.iscb.org/ismb2020-submit/proceedings), and must adhere to the submission guidelines also outlined on [the same page](https://www.iscb.org/ismb2020-submit/proceedings).
+Authors are required to submit a full paper by January 28, 2020 through the [BioVis submission site](https://www.iscb.org/ismbeccb2021-submit/proceedings), and must adhere to the submission guidelines also outlined on [the same page](https://www.iscb.org/ismbeccb2021-submit/proceedings).

 **IMPORTANT: During submission please select the general subject of your submissions (the “AREA”), and then make sure to specify BioVis as the “TOPIC” of your submission to ensure your manuscript is assigned to our COSI.**

 We encourage the use of digital video to enhance paper submissions, particularly if part or all of the work addresses interactive techniques.
 However, please note that OUP does not support videos as supplementary materials, so you will have to host the video elsewhere (e.g., YouTube).

-### 2. Talks - *Submission Deadline: April 30, 2020*
+### 2. Talks - *Submission Deadline: May 6, 2021*

 Participants are encouraged to submit short abstracts describing their recently published work related to biological data visualization or extended abstracts discussing unpublished work.
 Submissions will be reviewed by the chairs and by external reviewers.
 If accepted, participants are required to present their work in a talk at the symposium.
 Authors of rejected talks will be invited to submit a poster.

 #### Submission Guidelines

-Published work: Authors are required to submit a short abstract (250 words) by April 30, 2020.
+Published work: Authors are required to submit a short abstract (250 words) by early April, 2021.
 Abstracts should include a concise description of the work and may include descriptive figures.
 The previously published paper **must** be submitted along with the abstract, unless the paper is open access.

-Unpublished work: Authors are required to submit an extended abstract (1500 words) by April 30, 2020.
+Unpublished work: Authors are required to submit an extended abstract (1500 words) by early April, 2021.
 The text should include a concise description of the work and have descriptive figures.

-### 3. Posters and demos - *Submission Deadline: May 28, 2020*
+### 3. Posters and demos - *Submission Deadline: May 6, 2021 (with late posters deadline June 3, 2021)*

 We invite participants to submit work in progress and preliminary results, previously published work from other venues, or visualization challenges to be presented as a poster and/or interactive demo.
 A selection of these will be invited to give a short talk during the conference.

 #### Submission Guidelines

-Authors are required to submit a short abstract (250 words) and a supporting figure by May 28, 2020.
+Authors are required to submit a short abstract (250 words) and a supporting figure by early April, 2021.
 Abstracts should include a concise description of an idea, work in progress, preliminary results, visualization challenges, or previously published work presented at other venues that is also relevant for the BioVis community.
 If the submission is based on previous work, the published paper **must** be submitted along with the summary, unless the paper is open access, where instead a direct link to the open access version should be provided.

 Poster preparation instructions will be e-mailed to authors of accepted submissions.

 ## Important Dates

-See [ISMB Key Dates](http://www.iscb.org/ismb2020-keydates) for full details.
+See [ISMB Key Dates](https://www.iscb.org/ismbeccb2021-keydates) for full details.

 ### Deadlines and Notifications for ISMB Proceedings

-Submission Deadline : January 30, 2020
+Submission Deadline : January 28, 2021
-Conditional Acceptance Notification: March 4, 2020
+Conditional Acceptance Notification: March 12, 2021
-Revision Deadline: March 20, 2020
+Revision Deadline: March 26, 2021
-Final Acceptance Notification: April 6, 2020
+Final Acceptance Notification: April 12, 2021

 ### Deadlines and Notifications for Talks and Posters/Demos

-Talk Submission Deadline: April 30, 2020 <br/>
-Talk Acceptance Notifications: May 14, 2020 <br/>

-Posters/Demos Submission Deadline: May 28, 2020 <br/>
+Submission Deadline: May 6, 2021 (late posters deadline June 3, 2021)
-Posters/Demos Acceptance Notification: June 4, 2020
+Acceptance Notification: May 20, 2021